UFLCEN3031-10b/Terra_Tactus/README.md

 **Note!** This app was developed using Node version 0.12.7.
 A newer version of Node may cause this app to run differently or break altogether.

 ### Updating the database connection
-- In the file `Terra_Tactus\config\env\development.js`
+- In the file `Terra_Tactus\config\env\development.js`.
-- Change lines 6 to 11 to be your respective login credentials and mongoLab information
+- Change lines 6 to 11 to be your respective login credentials and mongoLab information.

 ## Completed Features
 - Allow a user to **create an account**,**log in**, or **log out**.